ROKO Isoliertechnik e.K.

 6. 06

-Select the tested system and define installation details
+Select the appropriate system (manufacturer/system specification) and define installation

 7. 07

-Plan labeling & photo documentation from day one
+Plan labeling & photo documentation right away (saves rework later)

 Labeling & documentation

-In Aachen and surrounding areas, it’s not only about installation quality but also proof.
-Clear labeling and structured documentation help during acceptance and later operation.
+In commercial/industrial projects in Aachen and surrounding areas, it’s not only installation that counts, but also proof.
+Clean documentation is a quality feature.

 QUALITY

-Labels, photos and system documentation make the installation traceable — a strong signal of quality.
+Labels, photos and system approvals make the execution traceable – a strong quality feature, especially for projects in Aachen.

-• Document deviations and clarify — no improvisation
+• Document deviations and clarify them – do not solve “by guesswork”

 Our standard

 System selection + clean installation + traceable documentation.
-This keeps the project verifiable — in new builds and existing facilities.
+This keeps the project verifiable – in new builds and existing buildings (Aachen & region).

-Planning pipe penetration seals in Aachen?
-We check the situation and recommend the right system.
+Planning pipe fire stopping in Aachen?
+We assess the situation and recommend the right system.

-A short briefing is enough: wall/floor type, pipe data, insulation and required rating.
-For Aachen and surrounding areas you’ll receive a clear recommendation including execution and documentation.
+A short exchange is enough: building element, pipe data, insulation and requirement.
+For Aachen & surrounding areas you get a clear recommendation incl. implementation & documentation.

-Note: system selection and installation must match the tested configuration for the exact site condition.
+Note: System selection and installation must match the tested configuration and the actual installation situation.